bkpathak/bkpathak.github.io/index.md

 ---

 Hi!
 I am Bijay K Pathak and welcome to my corner in the Internet.
-I am currently working as Software/Data Engineer in [Nike](http://www.nike.com).
+I am currently working as Software Engineer in Data Platform at [Intel](http://www.intel.com/content/www/us/en/homepage.html).
 I graduated from [Michigan Tech](http://www.mtu.edu) in 2014 with M.Sc. in Computer Science and Engineering with focus on machine learning and optimization.
 I am interested in data intensive application, functional programming and distributed system.
 {% include cv.md %}

 # Recent Posts